edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

   - In the same section, enable the **Email link (passwordless sign-in)** method.

 ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 11.09.01.png)
-<sub><sup>_a little bit of trivia, this is the firebase project I used in the app that got me into toptal. that's what I now use for all my firebase testing_ </sup></sub>
+<sub><sup>_a little bit of trivia, this is the firebase project I used in the app that got me into Toptal. that's what I now use for all my firebase testing_ </sup></sub>

 - Under the **Settings** tab, and under the **Authorized domains** section:
 - Add the domains that you want to use for the `url` in the magic link, or you can leave as it is, and use the default domains, `project_name.web.app`